 The issues important to the respondents include neighborhood parks and family based recreation.
 While there were other areas of importance as well, overall, this community is interested in recreating with families in their local parks.
-Special events appear to be of importance to respondents.
-In general, a set of trends emerged in terms of programs and facilities.
-Although not in a specific hierarchical order, the following are the top issues that the City will want to address in the near future and long term:
+Special events appear to be of

-Neighborhood parks Safety and security of facilities Cleanliness of facilities 1 Preservation of open space Family based programs 1 Cooperation with other entities including schools and businesses Quality of staff in terms of professionalism and courtesy 1 Engage in fund raising through solicitation of sponsorships 1 Programming for younger children with before and after school opportunities Better advertise location of facilities and programs

-The needs assessment also examined Level of Service (LOS) to determine if there were a sufficient number of neighborhood parks located within the City to meet future population demand as well as identification of possible service duplications and gaps.
+City will want to address in the near-future and long-term: Neighborhood parks Safety and security of facilities Cleanliness of facilities Preservation of open space Family-based programs Cooperation with other entities including schools and businesses Quality of staff in terms of professionalism and courtesy Engage in fund raising through solicitation of sponsorships Programming for younger children with before and after school opportunities Better advertise location of facilities and programs The needs assessment also examined Level of Service (LOS) to determine if there were a sufficient number of neighborhood parks located within the City to meet future population demand as well as identification of possible service duplications and gaps.
 Survey participants were asked how far they were willing to walk to recreation facilities.
-Respondents to the needs assessment indicated a willingness to walk 18-21 minutes to a park ore recreation area which constitutes a 0.75-mile service radius.
-Consequently, this Legacy Plan incorporates a 0.75-mile walking distance as the LOS for neighborhood parks equipped with playground facilities.
+Respondents to the needs assessment indicated a willingness to walk 18-21 minutes to a park ore recreation area which constitutes a 0.75 mile service radius.
+Consequently, this Legacy Plan incorporates a 0.75 mile walking distance as the LOS for neighborhood parks equipped with playground facilities.
 The new 0.75-mile LOS was applied to each of the 10 Lakewood park planning areas to determine any park service area duplications and gaps using GIS mapping of walkways, sidewalks, and other linkage networks.

-Based on this assessment, Lakewood has three residential areas that are potentially underserved:

-North section of planning area 2 west of Bridgeport Way which may be serviced by acquiring neighborhood park lands adjacent to Chambers Creek Regional Plan and/o by acquiring private park land near the Oakbrook County Club or the private Oakbrook Pool on Ruby.
-East section of planning area 8 east of Gravelly Lake - which could be serviced by developing a trail system around Gravelly Lake linking existing neighborhood parks and/or by developing a school-park at Tyee Park Elementary School.
+Based on this assessment, Lakewood has three residential areas that are potentially underserved: ☐ North section of planning area 2 west of Bridgeport Way-which may be serviced by acquiring neighborhood park lands adjacent to Chambers Creek Regional Plan and/or by acquiring private park land near the Oakbrook County Club or the private Oakbrook Pool on Ruby.
+East section of planning area 8 east of Gravelly Lake-which could be serviced by developing a trail system around Gravelly Lake linking existing neighborhood parks and/or by developing a school-park at Tyee Park Elementary School.
 East section of planning area 10 east of I-5 - which may be serviced by developing and/or acquiring and redeveloping residentially zoned land adjacent to the industrial area.
 Woodbrook Middle School property has been rezoned industrial reserve.